 - Hunters should, naturally, go with Tether and Orpheus Rigs.
 If you’ve got numerous Hunters, then some could opt for Golden Gun plus Celestial Nighthawk.

 - Warlocks are a must given the Well of Radiance with Lunafaction Boots.
-Extra Warlocks could switch to Nova Bomb or Chaos Reach, but Well of Radiance still remains a priority if your team’s chaining supers and you want to limit deaths.
+Extra Warlocks could switch to Nova Bomb or Chaos Reach, but Well of Radiance still remains a priority.

 - If you have only one Titan in the group, then having Ward of Dawn and Helm of Saint-14 can be beneficial.
-If you have several Titans, then one could go with Melting Point/hammers and Peregrine Greaves to kill champions in a single hit.
+If you have several Titans, then someone could go with Melting Point/hammers and Peregrine Greaves to kill champions in a single aerial shoulder charge.

 Loadouts are locked for the Legend Sundial but, as a rule of thumb, you can’t go wrong with having Solar and Void weapons.
-Arc enemies are quite rare, too, though you’ll want at least a couple of teammates to have these types of weapons to be on the safe side.
+Arc enemies are quite a rarity.

 - Primary – Izanagi’s Burden, period.